 Interface: SATA 6Gbps

 Price: $130 (£111)

-The Samsung 870 QVO 1TB is aimed squarely at the budget sector of PC building, looking to deliver high capacity at low cost with a price tag set at $130 (£111).
+The Samsung 870 QVO 1TB is aimed squarely at the budget sector of PC building, looking to deliver high capacity at low cost with a price tag set at $130 (£111) or even lower with a Samsung promo code.
 Due to its SATA interface connectivity, which maxes out at 600MB/s, the 870 QVO is more likely going to find a new home as an expansion drive, alongside a faster NVMe boot drive, rather than as a primary workhorse for a new PC.

 A look at the QVO's touted read/write performance and you'd be hard-pressed to discern what it is about this particular drive that has it sitting on the bottom rung below the similarly SATA-based Evo and Pro lines.
 But first looks can be deceiving, and it all lies within Samsung's choice of NAND flash technology.

 You may be familiar with the variations of bits per cell in relation to SSD performance, reliability, and capacity.
 It's a relatively straightforward concept.
 The highest performing, most reliable drives are built using single-level cells, or SLC for short.
 Each NAND cell typically being a set of two gates than can store a charge, signifying one of two values: 0 or 1.
 To read a cell's value, you have to check if the charge meets a certain threshold.